 If an error is encountered when processing your auto-renewing subscription, the subscription administrator for your organization will receive an email notice that your payment failed to process.
 You can correct the issue by updating your billing information so long as your subscription is still active.
 Although your data is held for up to 45 days after expiration, if you have received a cancelation notice for your subscription, then a new subscription must be purchased from the CrashPlan for Small Business Code42 console.

-What about inactive backups?
+What about inactive backups and accounts?

 If your device has not connected to CrashPlan PRO Online for more than six months, we may delete the backup archives for that device.
 To troubleshoot connection issues, see Connect to CrashPlan PRO Online.